staysail/nova-cmake/CMake.novaextension/README.md

 This provides basic syntax coverage, including rich highlighting and folding support for most common constructs in CMake.

+Limited indenting hints are implemented for blocks like if/else/endif and function/endfunction.

 It does not support symbolication for completions or indexing (yet?)

 ## Future Directions